mlrun/mlrun/docs/general.md

 When you determine that the code is ready, you or someone else need to transfer the code to an automated ML workflow (for example, using [Kubeflow Pipelines](https://www.kubeflow.org/docs/pipelines/pipelines-quickstart/)).
 This pipeline should be secure and include capabilities such as logging and monitoring, as well as allow adjustments to relevant components and easy redeployment.

+After you developed your model and feature engineering logic you need to deploy those into production pipelines with real-time feature engineering, online model serving, API and data integrations, model and data quality monitoring, no intrusive upgrades and so on.

 However, the implementation is challenging: various environments ("runtimes") use different configurations, parameters, and data sources.
 In addition, multiple frameworks and platforms are used to focus on different stages of the development life cycle.
 This leads to constant development and DevOps/MLOps work.